zakaria-chahboun/cute/Readme.md

 ```zsh
 go get -u github.com/zakaria-chahboun/cute
 ```
-The idea is to simplify the printing of messages in the terminal, *exactly in case of error*.
+The idea is to simplify the printing of messages in the terminal, *especially in error case*.
 Letting you to put a title for your message in different colors.

 ### Print line
 ```go